micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 }
 ```

 In other words, the application requires explicit support only for diagnostics and for the **SiFive HiFive1** board.
-Inspecting the above project structure, it is easy to identify seven packages, not two.
+Inspecting the project's structure, it is easy to identify seven packages, not two.
 The explanation is that the `sifive-hifive1-board` package pulled `sifive-coreplex-devices`, which pulled `micro-os-plus-riscv-arch`, which pulled `micro-os-plus-startup` and the two libraries.

 ### Tools

-To further automate things, packages can refer not only to other source packages, but to tools packages, which include separate applications required during the development cycle, like toolchains, debuggers, builders, etc.
+To further automate the build process, packages can refer not only to other source packages, but to tools packages, which include separate applications required during the development cycle, like toolchains, debuggers, builders, etc.

 This is a very powerful feature, that ensures, in a portable way, that the project can be built immediately after the install is complete.